raffmattera/stcfm/README.md

 To reproduce the results correctly, we suggest downloading data and codes in the same folder (e.g. as a zip file) and running the R codes directly from this folder.

+Please, feel free to contact the corresponding author (raffaele.mattera@uniroma1.it) for any questions on the paper and its code.

 # Simulations (Section 4):

 It is important to load the shapefiles for the US geography to obtain the simulation results.
 You can find the files called ."US_States_Boundaries" with different extensions.
 Please, ensure that all these files are in the same folder where the R code is executed.